 - Unvalidated redirects and forwards

-This is when an attacker sends rogue content to a web application interpreter causing the interpreter to execute authorized commands.
-The most common of the code injection attacks are SQL Injections, also known as SQLi.
-An SQLi attack is done when malformed code is sent to the database server, thus leading to the exposure of your data.
-And this attack style is so simple and easy, anyone with access to the internet can do it – SQLi scripts are available for download and can be acquired easily.
+Here, an attacker sends rogue content to a web application interpreter resulting in executing authorized commands.
+The most common forms of code injection attacks are SQL Injection ( or SQLi).
+An SQLi attack sends malformed code into the database server, leading to exposure of your data.
+This style of attack is so simple that anyone with access to the internet can do it.
+In fact, SQLi scripts are available for download.

 sqlmap –u (url) –dbs

-For practice you can use the following websites:
+For web application security testing practice, you can use the following websites:

-You can also find SQL vulnerable website on your own.
-You just have to look for
+You can also find SQL vulnerable websites on your own.
+You just have to look for:

 - php?id=(any Number)